EduardoKenji/rpg-2d-game/README.md

 Work in progress.

-A rogue-like 2D RPG game.
+A rogue-like 2D RPG game prototype.